http4k/http4k/src/docs/support/index.md

+title: http4k Support
+description: How to look for help using http4k

 - In the first instance, try and see if there is a relevant example in the cookbook - more and more are being added all the time!
 - For issues, please describe giving as much detail as you can - including version and steps to recreate
 - **Slack room:** #http4k @ <a href="https://kotlinlang.slack.com">kotlinlang.slack.com</a>